opensourcegamedevelopment/ProjectMMW/README.md

 Project MMW is a free source game development project inspired by multiplayer pvp game such as mobile suit gundam online, SD Gundam Capsule Fighter (SDGO).

-The game will be an online multiplayer pvp Mecha featuring 1v1 (duel) 2v2, 3v3, 5v5, 50v50 as well as a massive MMO eternal battleground experience.
+The game will be an online multiplayer pvp Mecha featuring 1v1 (duel) 2v2, 3v3, 5v5, 50v50 as well as a massive MMO eternal battleground experience (Think of GW2 mix with Dynasty Warriors).

 Features:
 – Realtime PVP battle.
 – Custom Mecha with skill and equipment customisation/upgrades.

 Note: Because this is a free source game development project which everyone can contribute, features are subject to change during the development cycle.

+## Mecha Customisation

+Mecha can be customised for your specific playstyles.

+All players start with 3 initial frames and a default set of components.
+Gain blueprints and parts to build and customise weapons, armors and components.

+### Standard Frame

+Mobility (Speed): ***

+Integrity (Hp): ***

+Loads (Weight Limit): ***

+Standard frame form the basis of most units.
+It is highly balance and allow the flexibility of almost any customisations.

+### Light Frame

+Mobility (Speed): *****

+Integrity (Hp): **

+Loads (Weight Limit): **

+Light frame or often called assult frame offer most mobility with a trade of lower integrity and load limit.
+This frame are most suitable for vanguard operations.

+### Heavy Frame

+Mobility (Speed): *

+Integrity (Hp): ****

+Loads (Weight Limit): ****

+Heavy frame allow unit to carry more heavy weapon with a trade of lower mobility.
+It is most suitable for heavy artillery kind of playstyle.

 ## License
 Please See license terms